 Our Convictions on Christian baptism

-• At Jacob's Well we perform and teach baptism by immersion for believers who profess personal faith in Jesus Christ.
+- At Jacob's Well we perform and teach baptism by immersion for believers who profess personal faith in Jesus Christ.
 We believe that water baptism is symbolic of many biblical truths.
 First, it is an outward profession that we have turned from sin (repentance) to Jesus.
-It demonstrates that God has cleansed of our sins, has forgiven us in Jesus, that our old life is buried with Christ with his death and we have risen with Him to walk in newness of life (Isaiah 1:18; Matthew 28:19; Acts 8:36-38; Romans 6:3-5; Colossians 2:12; Acts 10:47).
+It demonstrates that God has cleansed of our sins, has forgiven us in Jesus, that our old life is buried with Christ and we have risen with Him to walk in newness of life (Isaiah 1:18, Matthew 28:19, Acts 8:36-38, Romans 6:3-5, Colossians 2:12, Acts 10:47).
 Additionally, baptism is the sign and seal which marks a person's entry into the new covenant community of the church.
 It is a visible sign of God's faithfulness to his promises in the gospel.

-• This is our only practice of baptism, though we will allow people into membership who have been baptized in other traditions by sprinkling, pouring, or immersion as long as it was performed by a biblical local church, the person evidences conversion and where the baptism was performed in the name of the triune God.
+- This is our only practice of baptism, though we will allow believers into membership who have been baptized in other traditions by sprinkling, pouring, or immersion as long as it was performed by a biblical local church, the person evidences conversion and where the baptism was performed in the name of the triune God.